Dighton Lawn Installation Services

 Establishment protocols vary by method:

-- Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks; avoid runoff.
-First mowing occurs at 3-4 inches height, cut to 2.5-3 inches.
-Fertilize 4-6 weeks post-installation with slow-release nitrogen.
-Monitor for pests and diseases, and repair problem areas promptly.
-Fall is optimal for installation (late August-September), while spring (mid-April-May) is also suitable.
-For diagnostics and management, contact UMass Extension Turf Program.
+- Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks.
+Fertilize 4-6 weeks post-installation, mow at 3-4 inches (cut to 2.5-3 inches), and never remove more than 1/3 of blade height.
+Monitor for root development, germination, and pest/disease issues.
+Fall is optimal for installation (late August–September), while spring (mid-April–May) is also suitable.
+For diagnostics and management planning, contact UMass Extension Turf Program.

 What Neighborhoods Do We Serve Throughout Dighton, MA?